Bogotobogo

 The compiler doesn't care, it just follows the rule of how we walk through the memory.
 So, it goes to the Customer[7].id[0] and move to 11-chararcter offset and assigns 'A' to that location.
 That's it.

-A pointer is a variable that can contain a memory address.
+A pointer is a special variable that can contain/store an address of a value rather than store the value directly.
 Pointers give us the ability to work directly and efficiently with memory.

 Here is the description of pointer from wiki: